avaneev/biteopt/README.md

 At least in these comparisons, this method performs better than plain CMA-ES which is also a well-performing stochastic optimization method.
-As of version 2021.1, BiteOpt's "solvability" exceeds CMA-ES on synthetic function sets that involve random coordinate axis rotations and offsets (e.g. [BBOB suite](https://coco.gforge.inria.fr/)).
+As of version 2021.1, BiteOpt's "solvability" exceeds CMA-ES on synthetic function sets that involve random coordinate axis rotations and offsets (e.g., [BBOB suite](https://coco.gforge.inria.fr/)).
 BiteOptDeep (e.g. with M=6) considerably outperforms CMA-ES in "solvability".